QUICK TRAIL FACTS

-Great Pond Mountain, protected by the area’s eponymous land trust, offers spectacular views for a relatively small mountain (1,030 feet) and a fairly easy, gradual hike with well-maintained trails.
-The summit is exposed, which makes for expansive views of three nearby mountain areas—Acadia, Camden’s hills, and even as far, I believe, as Schoodic Mountain—but it can be slick in the winter!
+Great Pond Mountain, protected by the area’s land trust, offers spectacular views for a small mountain (1,030 feet) and a fairly easy, gradual hike with well-maintained trails.
+The summit is exposed, which makes for expansive views of three nearby mountain areas—Acadia, Camden’s hills, and even as far, I believe, as Schoodic Mountain.
+But it can be slick in the winter!
 Also, the trails in the immediate vicinity around the mountain in the Wildlands are wonderful and well-marked, with occasional views.
 The two lakes, Craig Pond and Alamoosook Lake, that buttress the trail system here are fabulous for swimming.

-There are several access paths to the mountain, and two different trailheads .4 miles apart on the access road (Don Fish Trail on Google maps.
+There are several access paths to the mountain, and two trailheads 0.4 miles apart on the access road (Don Fish Trail on Google maps.
 It’s plowed in the winter).
 At Mountain Trailhead, which is the second one farther along the access road, there is parking for four or five cars.
 From here, the summit is about 1.5 miles along the Stuart Gross Trail and the elevation gained is 850 feet.

 The other trailhead, at Dead River Gate, is the first one you reach on the access road.
 It has parking for five or so cars.
 From this point, the hike to the summit is a bit more than 2 miles.
 You’ll begin on the wide Dead River Trail—which, incidentally, is great for skiing and biking.
-At .5 miles, you’ll come to the intersection with the ~.6-mile Hay Ledges Trail, which includes a nice overlook and bench off to the right about 2/3 of the way along.
+At 0.5 miles, you’ll come to the intersection with the ~0.6-mile Hay Ledges Trail, which includes a nice overlook and bench off to the right about 2/3 of the way along.

 The Dead River Road, which includes a looong hill, is good for skiing and biking.
 There is also a 1.4-mile (and growing) bike trail — the Capstone Trail — woven into the hiking trail system.
 We hiked along Capstone from Hay Ledges Trail to the Dead River Road, as it served as a connector path.